HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Take note that the filter has a front and back, so it goes in a certain direction.
 Some air filters have arrows on them that indicate the direction of the airflow.
 The arrow should be pointing in the direction of the airflow – toward the fan.

-Note: For more information about what kind of air filter you should use, check out our air filter guide.
+Note: For more information about what kind of air filter you should use, check out my air filter guide.

 AC Evaporator and Condenser Coil Maintenance